-Camping opportunities in the nearby area are found under the Price field office section on this BLM link
+Camping opportunities in the nearby area are found under the Price field office section on this BLM link.

+Two overlooks provide nice viewpoints for looking at the San Rafael Swell.
 The first viewpoint is equipped with three informational signs that are worth a visit and the second viewpoint is a picnic area that is well designed and has the added convenience of a vault toilet.
 There were 10 or 12 picnic sites, complete with tables, some shaded and some in the open sun.
 A metal stairway provided access to the lower sites and a short trail while a fenced in viewpoint provided some safety for small children.

 Mike Kelsey's book about the San Rafael Swell can be found here.
 Cleveland-Lloyd Dinosaur Quarry-A turnoff to this fascinating site is passed on the Cedar Mountain road and if you have the time, would make an interesting side trip.